 Commitment service scholarships provide support for educational and living expenses while enrolled in dental school.
 In exchange, recipients are required to serve in the military or in areas with health care shortages after graduation.
 For specific information, please contact:

 After you complete your education, you may be able to participate in a loan repayment program.
 A borrower who works in a health care shortage area providing care to underserved populations may be eligible for a federal or state loan repayment program such as the Indian Health Service, National Health Service Corp, Faculty Loan Repayment program or National Institutes of Health.
 The Armed Forces offers a loan repayment plan to eligible military personnel.

 The links below will help give you general financial aid information.

-A living allowance is awarded to help with a student's basic living expenses — housing utilities, food, transportation and other miscellanous costs.
+A living allowance is awarded to help with a student's basic living expenses — housing, utilities, food, transportation and other miscellaneous costs.
 The federal budget reflects a modest, yet adequate cost of living for each student.
 Financial aid funds are intended to support a single student who will be sharing housing with another person.

 The maximum living allowance (off campus) you can borrow is $2,448 per month.

 The living allowance does not, and cannot be increased to cover, car payments, car insurance, credit cards, personal loans, or other discretionary expenses.

 The cost of dental school can be expensive, but it is an investment in your future that is well worth making.